http://invisible-island.net/ded/

 administrator.
 It is not designed to by run with setuid

 permissions.
-If it is chmod'd for setuid
+If it is chmod

 permissions, odd things happen, e.g., your working files will